frznprograms/S-BiNER/README.md

 ```

+🚧 WORK IN PROGRESS 🚧

 ### Input and Output formats

 ### Citations
-I wish to give credit to the original creators of the concept of BinaryAlign, who also created the repository from which much of the code here was inspired by, as well as the creators of the RoBERTa and XLM-R model, which were both utilised in this repo.
+I wish to give credit to the original creators of the concept of BinaryAlign, who also created the repository from which much of the code here was inspired, as well as the creators of the RoBERTa and XLM-R model, which were both utilised in this repo.

 @article{latouche2024binaryalign,
   title={BinaryAlign: Word Alignment as Binary Sequence Labeling},